 While this is the age of robotics, software and hardware robots have a long way to go before they become completely autonomous and fully capable of human-like intelligence.
-The deployment and implementation of chatbots is currently in its infancy, and many obstacles that must still be overcome before they are comparable to living organisms such as humans.
+The deployment and implementation of chatbots are currently in their infancy, with many obstacles that must still be overcome before they can be comparable to living organisms such as humans.

 Additionally, there will always be a human element present to master the activity of bots, such as when a group of Chatbots went awry by developing a novel language (that humans could not understand), which was shut down by the human admins of Facebook.